transferia/transferia/README.md

 </div>

-For guidance on using Transfer, we recommend starting with the official documentation.
+For guidance on using Transferia, we recommend starting with the official documentation.
 If you need further assistance, explore the following community channels:

 - [Slack](https://todo.com) (For live discussion with the Community)
-- [GitHub](https://github.com/doublecloud/transfer) (Feature/Bug reports, Contributions)
+- [GitHub](https://github.com/transferia/transferia) (Feature/Bug reports, Contributions)
 - [Twitter](https://x.com/laskoviymish) (Get the news fast)

 <div align="center">